 Leather boots are an investment and proper care is essential to increase the lifespan of your footwear.
 Even the highest quality leather requires regular maintenance to put off natural deterioration.
 In an ideal world, you should clean your boots after every instance of wear.
 Wipe down your boots with a cloth whenever you take them off for the night.
 Store in a cool location away from a direct source of heat such as a radiator or household boiler.
 Force drying boots will both crack leather and shrink the waterproof membrane.
 This would cause it to break and the boots to leak.
 If a boot is force dried the manufacturing warranty becomes invalid.
 If your boots are wet, allow them to dry completely before wearing them again.
 Apply protective treatment regularly using the methods we will go into further here.

-Grisport boots are treated with appropriate finishes as the last stage of production.
+Grisport boots are treated with appropriate finishes at the last stage of production.
 However, there can be a stretch of time between production and being taken home by a customer.
-So it is wise to check if your boots need a bit of treatment as soon as you purchase them.
+So, it is wise to check if your boots need a bit of treatment as soon as you purchase them.
 To test whether your leather boots need a waterproof treatment, drip some water on the leather: if it doesn’t stay in a bead and run off the boot, waterproofing treatment is needed.
+We suggest Grisport Waterproofing wax.

-Next, you will need to determine the type of leather on the boot.
-You can find this on the product page on this website, or by using the guide below:
+Next, you will need to determine the type of leather on the boot by using the guide below:

 • Full grain: fully preserved natural marks and strongest type of leather